wc-donation/wc-donation-platform/readme.txt

 = 1.3.0 =
 new: shortcode attribute 'label' lets you change the text of the popup button
+new: filter wcdp_certificate_background_image allows you to dynamically change the background image of the thank-you certificate

 = 1.2.8 2023-01-06 =
 Happy new year :)